egberts/tls-ca-manage/README.md

 # Syntax
-So, to make it easy, the syntax is about the CA node itself.
-A simple filename for a simple CA node.
+So, to make it easy, the syntax is about the CA node itself;  A simple filename for a simple CA node.

-Couple that with three basic commands:  Create, renew, and verify.
+Coupled that with three basic commands:  Create, renew, and verify.

 That's how simple it should be.
 ```